bartonicek/plotscape/packages/plotscaper/README.md

 where `data` is a `data.frame` object.
 Here we’re using the Sacramento housing dataset from the `caret` package.

-On its own, however, a scene doesn’t do anything.
-To create an interactive figure, we need to populate it with plots.
-That’s what the various `add_*plot` functions are for:
+A scene on its own just shows up as an empty rectangle.
+To create a proper interactive figure, we need to populate the scene with plots.
+That’s what the various `add_*` functions are for:

 ``` r
 set_scene(sacramento) |>